-Spring and fall make for the most pleasant times to visit Prague.
-Temperatures in those seasons are mild, and there are far fewer visitors than in summer.
+Spring and fall are the most pleasant times to visit Prague.
+Temperatures during these seasons are mild and there tends to be fewer visitors than there would be in the summer.

 When traveling on public transportation, visitors should be ready to give seats up for elderly passengers.
-If invited into someone’s home, it’s customary to bring a small gift (flowers are good) and remove shoes at the door.
+If invited into someone’s home, it’s customary to bring a small gift (flowers are good) and it is expected that shoes will be removed at the door.